 When our kids open up to us and share their self-insulting words, we would be wise to remember three things:

 - There is always a bigger picture.
 Maybe your daughter saw something that makes her feel uncomfortable with herself.
 Maybe a text is making her feel inadequate, discouraged or disappointed.
 Is there a change going on in her life that maybe she’s worried about and just can’t figure out how to express it?
 Help her find her feelings and work through them.

 - Truth may hurt, but it doesn’t harm.
 Maybe your son really is short, or your daughter does have an eccentric nose, don’t deny it, help them define who they are.
-It’s easy to say popular cliches like, “I love you just the way you are.” but your children deserves more effort than that.
+It’s easy to say popular cliches like, “I love you just the way you are.” but your children deserve more effort than that.
 Help them step back to see the bigger picture.
 Who says they must be big and strong to be manly or have a sculpted nose to be beautiful?
-Even a major deformity can be captivating, and that is what is lovely. (for more on Making Peace with Unusual Beauty, click here.)
+Even a major deformity can be captivating, and that is what is lovely.
+(For more on Making Peace with Unusual Beauty, click here.)

 Every child with a cell phone is being pinged with glamorous temptations many times a day.
 Their closest friends are in the same season of life and seldom have more wisdom.
 They need us to help them through this.
 Please join me in making a commitment to build up the next generation more than their digital devices are tearing them down.

 Get catrina’s books on Amazon